swatech-public/nato-phonetic/README.md

 # nato-phonetic

-Convert strings to the NATO phonetic alphabet
+NPM module to convert strings to the NATO phonetic alphabet